sporto/elm-tutorial/edit/name_players_update.md

 Here we do the same as we did when modifying the level, we return a batch of effects to run.
 Most of the effects will be `Effects.none` except one for the updated player which will be `save`.

+`save` is the same effect we used for changing the level because we are just updating a property of the player and hitting the same end point on the API.